-You may appeal your financial aid suspension status if you have extenuating circumstances or have earned your way off of suspension.
+You may appeal your financial aid suspension status if you have extenuating circumstances beyond your control or have earned SAP during a term and cleared your account balance.
 The Financial Aid Committee will review your situation and decide whether to grant your appeal.
 Suspension status is indefinite unless you complete an appeal and your appeal is approved.
 You cannot get off of suspension status by sitting out or by paying for classes and not making SAP and completing an appeal.
 Students may only have one suspension appeal granted regardless of the reason.